Glossary of Climate and Weather Terms

 Other Sources

-- Forecast Terminology from NWS Louisville, KY
+- Forecast Weather Terms from NWS Binghamton, NY

-- Meteorological Abbreviations and Acronyms from NWS Hydrologic Prediction Center
+- Meteorological Abbreviations and Acronyms from NWS

 - NWS Glossary from NWS Headquarters

-- Storm Prediction Center Frequently Asked Questions
+- NWS Storm Prediction Center Frequently Asked Questions

-- Tropical Prediction Center Glossary
+- NWS Tropical Prediction Center (use Educational Resources)

 - Tropical Prediction Center Frequently Asked Questions